-Students not maintaining satisfactory progress after the probation period or exceeding the maximum 150% timeframe are not eligible to receive any federal, state, or institutional financial aid.
+Students not maintaining satisfactory progress after the warning semester or term or after exceeding the maximum 150% timeframe are not eligible to receive any federal, state, or institutional financial aid.
 While disqualified, a student will need to make other payment arrangements for any CSM credits.

-Financial Aid Appeals
+Financial Aid Appeals & Financial Aid Probation

-Students who have been disqualified may appeal to request a waiver of the satisfactory academic progress policy for financial aid recipients.
-A written request detailing the extenuating circumstances and documentation of these circumstances must be submitted to the Director of Financial Aid.
-The request for a waiver will be reviewed and a written response will be provided to the student.
-Extenuating circumstances may include, but are not limited to:
+Students who have been disqualified may appeal to request a Financial Aid Probation semester or term.
+Financial Aid Appeals include, a written request detailing the extenuating circumstances which led to failure to meet SAP, documentation of these circumstances, a graduation plan, and an explanation of what has changed to allow the student to meet SAP in the future.
+The request for Financial Aid Probation will be reviewed and a written response will be provided to the student.
+Extenuating circumstances may include, but are not limited to, serious illness or injury, death in the immediate family, or other special circumstances beyond the student's control.

-- a) Serious illness or injury

-- b) A death in the immediate family

-- c) Documented circumstances beyond the student's control